High Protein Butternut Squash Chickpea Curry

 Ingredients

-• 4 cups butternut squash cubed
+• 4 cup Butternut Squash cubed

-• 1 can chickpeas drained and rinsed
+• 15 oz Chickpeas drained and rinsed

-• 1 cup peas frozen
+• 1 cup Peas frozen

-• 1 1/2 cups coconut milk canned
+• 1 1/2 cup Coconut Milk canned

-• 1 bulb garlic 6-8 cloves, minced
+• 1 bulb Garlic 6-8 cloves, minced

-• 1 medium onion diced
+• 1 Sweet Onion, medium diced

-• 2 cups TVP textured vegetable protein
+• 2 cup TVP textured vegetable protein

-• 1 1/2 tablespoons Yellow Curry Paste
+• 1 1/2 tbsp Yellow Curry Paste

-• 1 teaspoon freshly grated ginger
+• 1 tsp Ginger freshly grated

-• 1/2 teaspoon turmeric
+• 1/2 tsp Turmeric

-• 1/3 cup vegetable broth
+• 1/3 cup Vegetable Broth

 Instructions

-• In a medium-low heat skillet, saute diced onions for 3-5 minutes until translucent
+• In a medium-low heat skillet, saute diced onions for 3-5 minutes until translucent.

-• Add in minced garlic for another 2-3 minutes
+• Add in minced garlic for another 2-3 minutes.

 • In a Crockpot, on high heat, add the onion/garlic mixture, coconut milk, vegetable broth and all of your spices.
 Stir together well until fully mixed.

-• Add in butternut squash, chickpeas, peas, and spinach
+• Add in butternut squash, chickpeas, peas, and spinach.

-• Cook for 2-3 hours in Crockpot, stirring periodically, until butternut squash is tender
+• Cook for 2-3 hours in Crockpot, stirring periodically, until butternut squash is tender.

-• Meanwhile cook 2 cups of TVP per package instructions; should be slightly browned
+• Meanwhile cook 2 cups of TVP per package instructions; should be slightly browned.

 Equipment